raynamharris/raynamharris.github.io/_posts/2019-11-03-sacnas_rtweet.md

 layout: post
 title:  "Using R to analyze and visualize tweets from SACNAS"
 date:   2019-11-07
 excerpt:	"This blog post explains how I use R to analyze Twitter data to gain a better understanding of who is tweeting at conferences and how impactful those tweets are.
-I hope you find this explanation useful and that it inspires you conduct your own analyses of Twitter data."
+I hope you find this explanation useful and that it inspires you to conduct your own analyses of Twitter data."
 image: "/images/sacnas_live-1.png"
 comments: true
 ---

-Organizations are increasingly using Twitter data as metrics for success, and they sometimes pay lots money of for this kind of analysis.
+Organizations are increasingly using Twitter data as metrics for success, and they sometimes pay lots of money for this kind of analysis.
 I've been using R to analyze tweets at conferences ever since I read [François Michonneau's](https://twitter.com/fmic_) blog post about [analyzing tweets at CarpentryCon](https://carpentries.org/2018/06/carpentrycon-tweets).
 Usually, I do this analysis for fun, but this year my goal was to collect data that my colleagues at UC Davis could as evidence that our presence our social media efforts at [SACNAS](https://www.2019sacnas.org/) were having a quantifiable impact.

 In this blog post, I’ll explain how I use R to analyze and visual twitter data.
 I've written it like a tutorial and have included all the code you need to reproduce the analysis, or you can also view the code as [an R script in this gist](https://gist.github.com/raynamharris/289c08c8a428f201345cce44e1f5a8fb).
 I hope these will be valuable resources that you can modify and reuse.